lifeart/ember-cli-jsx-templates/README.md

 ### How convert JSX back to HBS and save it?

-Following blueprint converting any `.jsx/.tsx` file into `.hbs` template.
+Following blueprint created to convert any `.jsx/.tsx` file into `.hbs` template.

 ```
 ember g jsx-template-to-hbs app/templates/components/hello-world.jsx